linzhiqiu/t2v_metrics/camerabench/README.md

 2. **Keep the evaluation scripts (Script 2) unchanged** - they work with any method
 3. **Ensure your output includes**:
    - All required fields for each sample (`sample_id`, `error`, etc.)
-   - Correct data types (scores as floats, captions as strings, and caught exceptions/errors as strings or nulls)
+   - Correct data types (scores as floats, captions as strings, etc.).
+Note that the error field is used to keep track of failed samples, so you should catch any exceptions and save them as a string in this field.
    - The `metadata` section with `model_name`, `method_type`, and optional `checkpoint`
    - Unique identifiers are automatically generated from `model_name`, `checkpoint`, and `split_name`
 4. **File naming conventions for auto-discovery**:
-   - Binary classification: `vqa_scores_*.json`
+   - Binary classification: `classification_scores_*.json`
    - VQA/Retrieval: `vqa_retrieval_scores_*.json`
+   - Caption generation: `caption_results_*.json`

-The evaluation scripts will automatically compute all metrics and generate timestamped output files with model and file counts included in the filename, regardless of how the scores/captions were generated.
+The evaluation scripts will automatically compute all metrics and generate timestamped output files with model and file counts included in the filename, regardless of how the scores/captions were generated. **Note:** The evaluation scripts automatically calculate sample counts (total, successful, failed) from the data, so these fields are no longer required in the output format.

 ---